hamza15/AWS-EC2-FLASK-WSGI-NGINX/README.md

       	>  sudo yum install python-pip python-devel gcc nginx

    2. Create a Python Virtual Environment to isolate your Flask application from other Python files.
-Run the following command    to
+Run the following command:
+       >  sudo pip install virtualenv
+   3. Make a directory and change to it:
+       >  mkdir ~/app-flask
+       >  cd ~/app-flask